Kickball 10v10 Rulebook

 Kicking lineups continue with the next kicker in the lineup after the team’s last out recorded in regulation.

-Female and male players still must switch off at the pitcher’s position every inning unless a team opts to pitch only female players for each inning in the game.
+Female and male players still must switch off at the pitcher’s position every inning unless a team opted to pitch only female players for each inning in the beginning of the game.
+The pitcher who starts the subsequent inning will adhere to the alternating pitcher rule above.

 EJECTION